“Half the country doesn’t even know what a Yellowknife is, and the other half thinks it’s Whitehorse.”

 Everything’s perfect in the dead of winter

-After quietly quitting/leaving with flight benefits my job at the airport again, I just wanted the darkest, quietest winter days with the cosiest winter nights at guesthouses.
+A wonderful management team back at the airport again allowed me to quietly quit/leave my job for another couple months, still with my flight benefits.
+I just wanted the darkest, quietest winter days with the cosiest winter nights at guesthouses.

 Location ICEHOTEL - Jukkäsjärvi, Sweden